Instance-JS/Instance/docs/elements.md

 ### The Obsolete Annotation (`<rb>`)

 * **`<rb>` (Ruby Base)**: This element was intended to explicitly mark the base text within a `<ruby>` container.
 However, in the HTML Living Standard, the base text is **inferred** to be any text *not* wrapped in an `<rt>` or `<rtc>`.
 Therefore, `<rb>` is **no longer necessary** and is classified as **Discouraged/Obsolete** to simplify markup.

+### 🌀 The Infamous (`<marquee>`)

+The `<marquee>` element, introduced by Microsoft Internet Explorer, allowed text or other inline content to scroll automatically across the screen — horizontally or vertically — without any scripting.
+While visually eye-catching, it quickly became emblematic of the chaotic, non-standardized design trends of the late 1990s web.

+From an accessibility standpoint, `<marquee>` was deeply problematic: it provided no semantic meaning, no mechanism to pause or control motion, and frequently caused motion sensitivity or seizure risks for users.
+Its behavior also varied widely between browsers, with no formal specification ever defining its timing, direction, or animation model.

+Today, `<marquee>` is classified as **Dangerous, Non-Conforming & Obsolete** It violates the principle of separation between structure, style, and behavior, embedding presentational animation logic directly in markup — a textbook anti-pattern.
+Modern equivalents use native CSS3 animations, transitions, or JavaScript-based positioning, which provide precise control, accessibility hooks, and standards compliance.

+Interestingly, `<marquee>` survived well into the modern era — remaining functional in Microsoft Edge up until its transition to the Chromium engine in 2020: making it the longest-lived non-conforming element in web history.

 ### NOTE: The Non-Element `<xml>`